-The Core Advisement Program was instituted by Fordham College at Rose Hill to meet the special advising needs of first-year students.
+The Core Advising Program at FCRH and FCLC was instituted to meet the special advising needs of first-year students.
 It is a manifestation of the University’s commitment to cura personalis—the care of the whole person.
-The program pairs Fordham College at Rose Hill freshmen with full-time Fordham College at Rose Hill faculty and administrators.
-Approximately 16-18 students are assigned to each freshman adviser, and the students meet with their adviser individually and in groups throughout the academic year.
+The program pairs first-year students with full-time faculty and administrators.
+Approximately 16 to 18 students are assigned to each core adviser, and the students meet with their adviser individually and in groups throughout the academic year.
 The first individual meeting is held early on to help facilitate a successful beginning.
 Later in the semester, they will meet again to discuss midterm grades and plans for the subsequent semester.
 In the second semester, the student and adviser will review the first-semester experience and begin to focus on future academic goals.
-During group advising sessions held throughout the year, issues covered include course planning, choosing a major, college degree requirements and policies, and strategies for academic success.
-The advisers also distribute and discuss the students’ schedules and midterm grades and meet with the students individually.
+During group advising sessions held throughout the year, issues covered include course planning, choosing a major, college degree requirements and policies, as well as strategies for academic success and experiential learning.

-As juniors and seniors with declared majors, students receive their primary advising on all major matters from their department or program.
-Class deans continue to play an active role in advising students in fulfilling their Core Curriculum and graduation requirements.
+As juniors and seniors with declared majors, students receive their primary advising on all matters pertaining to their major from their department or program while the class deans continue to play an active role in advising students in fulfilling their core curriculum and graduation requirements.
 Students are encouraged to see their adviser regularly to discuss their academic and professional progress, in addition to course selection.

 Academic Advising for Student-Athletes